Beyond Multiple Choice: Evaluating Steering Vectors for Summarization: Methods and Experimental Setup

 \subsection{Prompt Engineering}

 We use a consistent prompt structure for all models and steering vectors in our primary experiments.
-The basic prompt $x$ is designed to elicit a general, neutral three-sentence summary and is formatted as follows:

-In this template, \texttt{\{article\}} denotes the placeholder for the input article text.
+The basic prompt $x$ is designed to elicit a general, neutral three-sentence summary and is formatted as follows: {\fontsize{10.5}{11}\selectfont } In this template, \texttt{{article}} is the placeholder for the input text, and the target sentence count \texttt{{N}} is set to one for the SAMSum dataset, three for NEWTS, and ten for the arXiv dataset.
 We defer the detailed description of prompt variations engineered to encourage or discourage selected text properties to the Appendix~\ref{app:prompt_variations}.